 In March letters of acceptance are sent out to successful applicants.
 These offers are dependent on students achieving the minimum entry requirements.
 These are:

-- Traditional pathway: the minimum entry requirements for students studying two or more ‘A’ Levels are two grade 6s and four grade 4s at GCSE.
+● Traditional pathway: the minimum entry requirements for students studying two or more A-levels are two GCSE passes at Grade 6 and four at Grade 5.

-- Applied pathway: the minimum entry requirements for students studying two or more BTEC/L3 Diplomas are five grade 4s at GCSE.
+● Applied pathway: the minimum entry requirements for students studying two or more Level 3 vocational courses are five GCSE passes at Grade 5.

 At the end of June all students with an offer of a place in the Sixth Form are invited to attend the Induction days.